straz/artificialtrust/_articles/superintelligence.md

 growing among the systems we rely on.
 The safeguards we seek should not be a Maginot line against a fantasy invader.
-We need to take stock of the corruption we see today, understand the ways in which AI can and does betray our trust, and make informed countermeasures.
+We need to take stock of the corruption we see today, understand the ways in which AI can and does betray our trust in them, and make informed countermeasures.

 [^1]:
     Bostrom, N.